bradtraversy/property-pulse/README.md

 ## Bug: UnreadCount can be a negative number

 Currently if we say have **two unread** messages and **one read** message and we first mark the unread as read and then delete all three, the state for the GlobalProvider would be then **-3**
-The UI would not show -3 though as the conditional check in UnreadMessageCount would type coerce a negative number to a falsey value.
+The UI would not show -3 though as the conditional check in UnreadMessageCount would check for `unreadCount > 0`.
 But our state will be incorrect.

 We can fix this in our [components/Message.jsx](components/Message.jsx) by checking **read** while updating our **unreadCount** state.